Articles

 Key takeaways

-Here’s the twist: for many tracking China’s AI progress, the biggest barrier isn’t language—it’s the opposite.
+Here’s the twist: for many tracking China’s AI progress, the biggest bottleneck isn’t language—quite the opposite.
 The core technical documentation from China’s leading AI labs is already written in English.
-GitHub repos, Hugging Face model cards, and technical reports are overwhelmingly published in English, because that’s the lingua franca of global research.
+GitHub repos, Hugging Face model cards, and technical reports are overwhelmingly published in English, because that’s the lingua franca of the global research community.

-The real challenge lies elsewhere: how to navigate between these scattered primary sources—and how to layer in the “second-level” context: industry developments, policy shifts, and funding news.
-And it’s precisely this contextual layer that tends to be poorly covered—or significantly delayed—in English-language reporting.
+The real challenge lies elsewhere: how to navigate between these scattered primary sources—and, crucially, how to layer in the “second-level” context: industry developments, policy shifts, and funding news.
+That context is often missing, delayed, or fragmented in English-language coverage.

 Core Routing Table: What You Want → Where to Find It